Journaling to Reduce Stress

 Don’t underestimate the power of writing your feelings as an important ritual, a sacred ritual, a self-care ritual, a mental health habit, an effective stress-relieving method.

-Journal prompts to help with stress.
+Journal prompts to help with the stress of divorce.

 A journal prompt is just a suggestion for where to take your writing.
 They are usually questions to ask yourself to get going with your writing.
 Prompts give you a direction to begin with your self-dialogue.
 They can be general or very specific; you can use the same prompts again and again (your answers will always be different!); or you can use new prompts each day.
 There are endless sources for effective journaling prompts that you can find online with a quick search, or you can find books on journaling in the library or book store, or come up with your own.